Chase Sapphire Preferred® Card vs. Amex Blue Cash Preferred: Which is Best?

 * Eligibility and benefit level varies by card.
 Terms, conditions, and limitations apply.
 Please visit americanexpress.com/benefitsguide for more details.

-The Sapphire Preferred offers better travel protections like trip delay insurance and primary rental car insurance (better than secondary), along with the $50 hotel credit via Chase Ultimate Rewards.
+The Chase Sapphire Preferred offers better travel protections like trip delay insurance and primary rental car insurance (better than secondary), along with the $50 hotel credit via Chase Ultimate Rewards.

 Value of the Annual Fee

-Winner: Blue Cash Preferred for the first year and Sapphire Preferred thereafter.
+Blue Cash Preferred for the first year and Sapphire Preferred thereafter.

 The Blue Cash Preferred wins the first year with a waived annual fee.
 After the first year, its close.

 The Blue Cash Preferred’s annual fee can be offset with the Disney Bundle credits, purchase protections, and extra cash back.
-The Equinox credit won’t have any value for most people, but if you can take advantage of it, it could tip the scales.

 The Sapphire Preferred’s $95 annual fee is a better value because of the $50 hotel credit, great travel protections, points bonus, and special partner benefits.